adaptogen drinks

 • Ashwagandha, a shrub linked to lower stress and anxiety (2)

-• Rhodiola Rosea, an herb that might reduce fatigue, depression, and pain (3)
+• Rhodiola Rosea, an herb that might reduce fatigue and depression, while enhancing physical performance.
+It may also help with gastrointestinal issues and impotence (3)

-• Ginseng, a plant used to combat fatigue (4)
+• Ginseng, a plant used to combat fatigue while improving physical and emotional health (4)

 • Lion’s Mane, a mushroom tied to enhanced cognitive function (5)